Infrastructure & facilities improvement program for the Butler Health System.

 - 9th Nationally in Life Sciences R&D Expenditures ($863M)

-- 3,600 certificates & degrees in healthcare & life sciences
+- 3,600 certificates and degrees in healthcare and life sciences

-Two major hospital systems call Pittsburgh HQ & top the region’s largest employers list
+Two major hospital systems call Pittsburgh HQ and top the region’s largest employers list

 - University of Pittsburgh Medical Center (UPMC)